 Always remember, we are here to help.
 Please don’t hesitate to call our friendly staff if you need professional help zapping your pests.

-ZAP Pest Control is a full service pest control team with over 15 years experience serving Calgary and Edmonton's surrounding areas.
+ZAP Pest Control is a full service pest control team with over 15 years experience serving Calgary and surrounding areas.
 Our long-standing commitment to customer satisfaction is the foundation of our business.
 We take great pride in zapping your pests and ensuring they never return.